 Skip to contents

-Check that x is a numeric vector of the correct length with numbers of the correct sign.
+Check that x is a vector of the correct length with numbers of the correct sign.

 Usage